 In a small bowl combine the almond flour, baking soda, baking powder and salt in small bowl.
 Next, beat butter, golden monkfruit sweetener (keto brown sugar sub) and vanilla extract in stand mixer bowl until creamy.

 Add the egg, beating the mixture on low speed.
 Gradually pour in the almond flour mixture.
 Lastly, mix in Lilly’s Dark Chocolate Chips and chopped nuts.
-Chill the mixture for 20-30 minutes.
+Chill the mixture for at least 30 minutes.

 Using a 1 inch cookie or ice cream scoop drop the cookies onto the baking sheet evenly spaced.
 Bake for 7-9 minutes or until golden brown and lightly set.
 Top with sea salt if you desire.